 Memorial Service: It is the honor of the Committee on Work Sub-Committee for Memorial Services to conduct a Memorial Service prior to each Grand Lodge.
-This Memorial Service will be held on Sunday, May 25, 2025, immediately following the Church Service.
+This Memorial Service will be held on Sunday, May 24, 2026, immediately following the Church Service.
 Eulogies for some select members will be delivered and a tribute offered for all members deceased during this Grand Lodge Year.
 A separate report of the sub-committee for this service will be prepared and read during the Grand Lodge Session.

 The Actual Past Master Mason Degree: The Committee on Work is required to have a Sub-Committee on the Actual Past Master Mason Degree and is required to confer this Degree at each Grand Communication.
-This Degree will be conferred during the 196th Grand Communication on Monday, May 26, 2025, in the Grand Lodge Room.
+This Degree will be conferred during the 197th Grand Communication on Monday, May 25, 2026, in the Grand Lodge Room.
 The fee for this Degree will be ten dollars and a sign-up table will be located in the lobby to allow for easy and quick registration.
 Every Past Master and Worshipful Master that receives this Degree will be given a card and certificate of attendance.
 The Grand Secretary's Office and the Committee on Work will have these prepared and signed prior to the Degree for each of the current Worshipful Masters.
 This will allow them to be presented immediately following the Degree.
 Anyone receiving the Degree that does not receive their card or certificate that evening should be able to pick it up on the following day, or they will be mailed to them as soon as possible.
 A separate report of this sub-committee will also be prepared and presented during the Grand Lodge Session.

 Ritual Competition: It is the decision of the Grand Master that Ritual Competition will continue to be held during the upcoming year.
-Ritual Competition will be done at the Zone level during the months of March and April, with Lodge teams and District teams both allowed.
+Ritual Competition will be arranged by the Vice Chairman and occur during the months of March, April, and early May with Lodge teams and District teams both allowed.
 District Instructors will not be allowed to compete on a team, as we feel they should apply themselves as a coach and spokesperson.
 The scores will all be tallied and the highest scoring team will be crowned the State Champion.
-All competitions will be coordinated through the State Chairman and scored by three (3) members of the Committee on Work or approved alternates assigned by the State Chairman.
 Ties will result in multiple winners, except for the "State Champion" traveling trophy.
 There will be a tie breaking procedure for this award established prior to the competition that would not require teams to compete again.
 Lecture Competition will also continue in the same manner as before with all participants competing during the Zone Competition and the highest scores receiving awards and recognition during the Grand Lodge Session.